revolist/revogrid-docs/gantt.md

     kicker: FAQ
     title: RevoGantt questions
     items:
+      - q: What is RevoGantt?
+        a: RevoGantt is an embeddable JavaScript Gantt chart component for building editable project-planning and scheduling workflows in web applications.
+It supports TypeScript, React, Vue, Angular, Svelte, and plain JavaScript integrations.
       - q: Is RevoGantt a full Microsoft Project clone?
         a: No. RevoGantt supports familiar Microsoft Project-style planning concepts, but it is designed as an embeddable, grid-first web component for SaaS applications rather than a full desktop Project clone.
       - q: Does it support React?